microsoft/NubesGen/cli/README.md

 To run the Java archive, you need to have a Java Virtual Machine (version 11 or higher) installed.

-- Download the latest release: `gh release download --repo jdubois/nubesgen-cli --pattern='*.jar'`
+- Download the latest release: `gh release download --repo microsoft/nubesgen --pattern='nubesgen-cli-*.jar'`
 - Run the binary: `java -jar nubesgen-*.jar -h`
 </details>